FelipeZurita/FelipeZurita.github.io/_pages/research.md

 ---
 layout: page
 permalink: /research/
-title: ongoing research projects
+title: research
 description: In the past, I have done research on financial economics and game theory.
 Recently, I focused on natural disasters and welfare economics.
 nav: true
 nav_order: 2
 ---

-# Welfare from an interdisciplinary perspective
+<span style="color:blue">*Welfare from an interdisciplinary perspective* text</span>

 ### Fraternity and social welfare
-** with Cristián Hodge, Antonia Rosati and Camila Joustra **
+_with Cristián Hodge, Antonia Rosati and Camila Joustra_

 ### Concepts of the common good and efficiency
 ** with Gonzalo Edwards and Cristián Hodge **